Job opportunities are among the most important benefits to your members. Here’s how to give your job board a boost using social media.

 Using social media is an effective, and increasingly popular, way to engage passive job seekers with job postings.
 Platforms such as Facebook, LinkedIn, and Twitter make it relatively easy to reach passive candidates.

-Here are five ways to use social media to reach passive job seekers and grow your career center:
+How to use social media to reach passive job seekers and grow your career center:

 1. Tweet promotional messages.